 Vaughn Lowery’s heart pumps passion and produces positive change.
-His career has taking him from the humble beginnings in Detroit, to a full scholarship to Cornell University.
-From there, he became active in modeling, acting and producing screenplays.
+His career has taken him from humble beginnings in Detroit to a full scholarship to Cornell University.
+From there, he became active in modeling, acting, and producing screenplays.
 Now, Vaughn is the publisher and founder of one of the leading fashion and lifestyle magazines of today, 360 Magazine.

-The Detroit native embarked on an acting and modeling career during a trip to New York City when renowned make-up artist Sam Fine, set him up with a fashion photographer, Fadil Berisha.
-Before his appearance as “Joe Boxer,” Vaughn worked as a successful print model for such companies as Gap, Target, Skechers, Old Navy, Bath & Body Works Fragrance, Nordstrom and Mark Ecko.
-He also worked as a runway model for Tommy Hilfiger, Phat Farm and Karl Kani.
-He has graced the pages of FHM (SA), URB Magazine and Glamour.
+The Detroit native embarked on an acting and modeling career during a trip to New York City when renowned make-up artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
+Before his appearance as “Joe Boxer,” Vaughn worked as a successful print model for such companies as Gap, Target, Skechers, Old Navy, Bath & Body Works Fragrance, Nordstrom, and Marc Ecko.
+He also worked as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
+He has graced the pages of FHM (SA), URB Magazine, and Glamour.